moxin-org/moly/README.md

-# Moxin: a Rust AI LLM client built atop [Robius](https://github.com/project-robius)
+# Moly: a Rust AI LLM client built atop [Robius](https://github.com/project-robius)

-Moxin is an AI LLM client written in Rust, and demonstrates the power of the [Makepad UI toolkit](https://github.com/makepad/makepad) and [Project Robius](https://github.com/project-robius), a framework for multi-platform application development in Rust.
+Moly is an AI LLM client written in Rust, and demonstrates the power of the [Makepad UI toolkit](https://github.com/makepad/makepad) and [Project Robius](https://github.com/project-robius), a framework for multi-platform application development in Rust.

 > ⚠️ Moly is in beta.
 Please [file an issue](https://github.com/moxin-org/moly/issues/new) if you encounter bugs or unexpected results.

-The following table shows which host systems can currently be used to build Moxin for which target platforms.
+The following table shows which host systems can currently be used to build Moly for which target platforms.

 <!-- prettier-ignore-start -->
 | Host OS | Target Platform | Builds? | Runs? | Packaging Support                            |